Anti-pipeline group goes back to work against Keystone XL

 TransCanada, meanwhile, requested that the public service commission allow it to amend its application retroactively to head off legal challenges.
 The commission is considering TransCanada’s request.

-Trump handed TransCanada a federal permit for the 1,180 miles (1,899 km) pipeline in March, reversing a decision by former U.S. President Barack Obama in 2015 to block it on environmental grounds.
-(Reporting by Kevin O‘Hanlon; Writing by Richard Valdmanis; Editing by Andrew Hay)
+Trump handed TransCanada a federal permit for the 1,180-mile (1,899-km) pipeline in March, reversing a decision by former President Barack Obama in 2015 to block it on environmental grounds.

+Reporting by Kevin O'Hanlon; Writing by Richard Valdmanis; Editing by Andrew Hay and Lisa Shumaker